ConflictingTheories/sample-zip-extractor/readme.md

 ## Deployment & Build Instructions
-The following will help you deploy and build the application from source:
+The following will help you deploy and build the application from source (make sure the output folder is available - git doesn't copy empty folders):

+    # mkdir ./data

     # yarn